What is the difference between Management and Business Engineering?

 - career evenings.

-A student team, the Campus Recruitment team, works alongside the Service, organizing meetings between companies and students to promote recruitment of future graduates.
+A student team, the Campus Recruitment (FR) team, works alongside the Service, organizing meetings between companies and students to promote recruitment of future graduates.

 How much does an academic year cost at HEC Liège ?